Yvand/hugo-LDAPCP/content/docs/usage/update.md

 ## Finish the installation

-SharePoint updates the bits only on the servers which run the service "Microsoft SharePoint Foundation Web Application", but LDAPCP must be updated on all SharePoint servers.
+`Update-SPSolution` updates the bits only on the servers running the service "Microsoft SharePoint Foundation Web Application", but LDAPCP must be updated on all SharePoint servers.

-- [Update assembly manually](Install-LDAPCP.html) on SharePoint servers that do not run the service "Microsoft SharePoint Foundation Web Application"
-- Restart IIS service on each SharePoint server
-- Visit central administration > Security > LDAPCP global configuration page: review the configuration
+To complete the update, follow the steps described in the section ["Finish the installation" in the installation page]({{< relref "install.md#finish-the-installation" >}}).

 ## Breaking changes